 12) As mentioned in Note No-39 to the Financial Statements, pursuant to commencement of CIRP of the Company under Insolvency and Bankruptcy Code, 2016, there are various claims submitted by the financial creditors, operational creditors, employees and other creditors to the RP.
+Such claims can be submitted to the RP till the approval of the resolution plan by (Committee of creditors) COC.
 The overall obligations and liabilities including interest on loans and the principal amount of loans shall be determined during the CIRP.
 Outcome of the CIRP process is still pending thus no accounting impact in the books of accounts has been made in respect of excess, short, or non-receipts of claims for financial creditors, operational creditors, employees and other creditor.
 Hence, consequential impact, if any, is currently not ascertainable and we are unable to comment on possible financial impacts of the same.

-Further, the Company is contingently liable in respect of the borrowings of other Obligors/Borrowers to the extent of outstanding balance of Rupee Term Loans as on March 31, 2020 of INR 49,173.91 million (As at March 31, 2019 INR 49,173.91 million).
+Further, the Company is contingently liable in respect of the borrowings of other Obligors/Borrowers to the extent of outstanding balance of Rupee Term Loans as on March 31, 2021 of INR 49,173.91 million (As at March 31, 2020 INR 49,173.91 million).
 As such, consequential impact if any is currently unascertainable and we are unable on possible financial impact of the same.
 Further, as mentioned under Note No. 18 and 39 since the commencement of CIRP, there is a Moratorium in terms of section 14 of the Code towards repayment of existing debts and interest thereon.
 However, pending the completion / final outcome of CIRP, the Company has continued to provide for the interest for full financial year, including the moratorium period.
 Payment towards such interest expenses are subject to the provisions of the Code and outcome of CIRP.
 However, we have not received supporting documents for such borrowings, including relevant sanction letters and other relevant documents.
-As such, we are unable to confirm whether the Borrowings of INR 333,286.65 million (2019: INR 285,844.34 million) as reported under Note No-18 and 39 provide an accurate status and whether the basis for interest charged in statement of profit and loss account is in accordance with Ind AS-23 "Borrowing Cost".
+As such, we are unable to confirm whether the Borrowings of INR 384,866.48 million (2020: INR 333,286.65 million) as reported under Note No-18 and 39 provide an accurate status and whether the basis for interest charged in statement of profit and loss account is in accordance with Ind AS-23 "Borrowing Cost".